Authorisation Framework

 - New Design - People Hub

-- New Feature - Authorization Framework Integration with Configurations
+- New Feature - Authorisation Framework Integration with Configurations

-- New Feature - Authorization Framework Integration with People Hub
+- New Feature - Authorisation Framework Integration with People Hub

-- New Feature - Authorization Framework Integration with Storage
+- New Feature - Authorisation Framework Integration with Storage

 - User Properties